DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 # Models
 - Even though we're going for a low-poly art style, I don't want everything in the game to be completely flat to the point where we solely rely on textures to add detail.

+# References

+### Almost Exactly What I Want
+- I stumbled across this one guy on Instagram and he was making this game that is very similar to ours in terms of visuals and

 # Textures
 -